west0706/athena-workshop/labs/lab5.md

-# Lab 5 - Converting to Columnar Formats
+# Lab 5 - Converting to Columnar Formats Lab 5 - 컬럼 포멧으로 변환

 >*During this lab you will learn how to convert row based file formats like CSV and JSON into columnar formats such as ORC and PARQUET in real time as they are fed through a Kinesis Stream*